 We all have a role to play.
 Here’s what you and your networks can do to join in the movement to #StopAsianHate:

 - Learn Intervention Skills: In partnership with Hollaback!, we are providing bystander intervention trainings to empower individuals with strategies to safely intervene in a moment of harassment.
 Thousands of people have already participated in a free training.
-Join us for our next community training on June 16, 2021 at 12:00 PM PT.
 Stay tuned for future training dates and registration information.
+If you have questions regarding a bystander intervention training or are interested in holding a training, please contact Paul Ocampo, Director of Development: paulo@advancingjustice-alc.

 - Report Hate and Discrimination: We know that incidents of hate and violence against communities of color have historically gone under-reported.
 Help us collect testimonials to ensure there’s an accurate picture of the realities of hate in the US.
 Visit StandAgainstHatred.org to share stories and learn the basics of tracking hate.
 When incidents are reported to this resource, Advancing Justice – ALC and other organizations are able to monitor and address this discrimination.
 Follow the hashtag #ProtectAllPeople on Twitter to stay informed.